flapfrance/Minitel-Fortune-Teller/README.md

 2. After first start check  settings.ini
   -  add your Openai API code ( needs an account)
   -  check if the minitel can work with 4800 bauds.
 If there is a FNCT-Key change the Baudrate value to 4800.
+3. Divers:
-3. And you need a minitel with a connection cable USB to DIN .
-It's helpfull to block the carriage-return key, cause i didn't find a way to filter it out.
+  - And you need a minitel (best is Minitel1 with FNCT Key) and a connection cable USB to DIN .More infos here:
+  - It's helpfull to block the carriage-return key, cause i didn't find a way to filter it out.
 The use can disturb the output on the screen.